GStechschulte/gstechschulte.github.io/content/posts/bambi-slopes/index.md

 date: 2023-08-01
 author: 'Gabriel Stechschulte'
 draft: false
-math: true
 categories: ['probabilistic-programming']
 ---

 <!--eofm-->

 It is currently the beginning of week ten of Google Summer of Code 2023.
 According to the original deliverables table outlined in my proposal, the goal was to have opened a draft PR for the basic functionality of the `plot_slopes`.
 Subsequently, week 11 was reserved to further develop the `plot_slopes` function, and to write tests and a notebook for the documentation, respectively.

 However, at the beginning of week ten, I have a [PR](https://github.com/bambinos/bambi/pull/699) open with the majority of the functionality that [marginaleffects](https://vincentarelbundock.github.io/marginaleffects/) has for `slopes`.
 In addition, I also exposed the `slopes` function, added tests, and have a [PR](https://github.com/bambinos/bambi/pull/701) open for the documentation.